A Simple Guide on How to Form an LLC in North Carolina

 Your LLC annual reports are a great time to update any outdated information related to your business such as your address, ownership information, and registered agent information.
 After you have received notification that your report has been approved, you will be able to search your business using the business search tool, and download your certified reports from your business page.
 You can submit these on your own, or have Firstep handle the process for you each year through our annual report renewal subscription to ensure you never miss a report again.

 Missing annual reports can lead to being administratively dissolved by the state of North Carolina, which causes large amounts of fees imposed on your business to get yourself back into good standing.
-When dissolved, your business unable to legally conduct business and you need to take care of this as soon as possible.
+When dissolved, your business is unable to legally conduct business and you need to take care of this as soon as possible.
 To avoid this, filing your annual reports accurately and on time will prevent this action being taken on your LLC by the state.

 Business Licenses